Central Campus Policies

 Census Dates & Non-Attendance

 During each semester, MTSU faculty are required to report student attendance within the first 14 days.
 Instructors can make adjustments to reporting at any point during the semester, as well as required reporting dates.
 If the student is reported “stopped” or “never attended," financial aid may be at risk.
 If reported so for all classes, they are considered “unofficially” withdrawn.

 If a student is returning to MTSU after 4+ years of non-attendance at any university, they may be eligible for academic forgiveness.
 Low grades are excluded from QPA and GPA.
-Read all qualifications and contact your advising manager for form access.
-The form is submitted by the advisor after approved by the manager.
+Read all qualifications and contact your advising manager for questions about the application procedure.
+The application is submitted by the advisor after approved by the manager.

 Calculated to include and/or exclude information.
 Descriptions of GPAs can be found in PipelineMT in the Advisors page, under “Student GPA.”